Palpandi-Ramar/active_record_date_validator/README.md

 # ActiveRecordDateValidator

-## Avoiding Date Parsing Pitfalls in Ruby on Rails: Lessons Learned and a Custom Gem Solution The Problem with Rails' Date Parsing
+## Avoiding Date Parsing Pitfalls in Ruby on Rails
 In Ruby on Rails, date parsing can be tricky, especially when dealing with date formats like DD/MM/YYYY.
 Rails' default behavior is to interpret date strings in the MM/DD/YYYY format.
 This can lead to serious issues when the day part falls between 1 and 12, causing the date to be misinterpreted.

 #For instance: